mmu-webdesign/l5-awdd-block-template/README.md

 > **IMPORTANT -[Read the assignment overview - The brief](the-brief.md)**.

 The project is broken down into 5 separate submission points.
+Each one is design to provide feedback on the progress of your project.

 Submission Point 5 is the final submission date from which the whole project (your Guide website and this portfolio of documents) is assessed.

 SP1-4 are check points to provide 'formative' feedback.
 Each of these are worth marks for engagement and professionalism.